2. Datasource plugins

 Here’s a pretty picture to save me 1000 words.

 Let’s take a look at the actual requirements of the various different plugins and what we might need to do to implement each.
+Also, make sure to check out MetricFire's free trial where you can try setting up plugins.

 This is one of the simpler plugins to implement.
 All we need to do is create a typescript library that exports the following objects implementing these functions/attributes as well: